Chirality in Astrophysics: Chirality driven by external factors

 Comparing \Fig{phelicity_plat4b_Lidingo}(a) and (b), which are here both for the southern hemisphere, we see that at the solar surface, $\HM(k)$ has the expected sign at small and intermediate scales ($k>0.1\Mm^{-1}$).
-In the solar wind, however, a positive sign is only seen at very large scales ($k<30\AU^{-1}$).
-The typical wavenumber at which the spectral helicity changes sign at the solar surface of radius $700\Mm$ is $k\approx0.1\Mm^{-1}$.
+In the solar wind,\footnote{The mean distance between the Sun and the Earth is one astronomical unit ($1\AU\approx149,600\Mm$).} however, a positive sign is only seen at very large scales ($k<30\AU^{-1}\approx0.0002\Mm^{-1}$).
+The typical wavenumber at which the spectral helicity changes sign at the solar surface (radius $700\Mm$) is $k\approx0.1\Mm^{-1}$.
 Expanding this linearly to a distance of $1\AU$ yields a corresponding wavenumber of $k=70\AU^{-1}$, which is indeed where the spectrum in the solar wind changes sign; see \Fig{phelicity_plat4b_Lidingo}(b).
 However, the change is here the other way around: from positive to negative at large $k$.
-The reason for this sign mismatch is not yet fully understood, but it is worth noting that a sign reversal has also been seen in idealized numerical simulations of stellar and galactic dynamos embedded in a turbulent exterior.\cite{BCC09, WBM11a, WBM11b}
+The reason for this sign mismatch is not yet fully understood, but it is worth noting that a sign reversal has also been seen in idealized numerical simulations of stellar and galactic dynamos embedded in a turbulent exterior.\cite{BCC09, WBM11a, WBM11b} Chiral solar wind MHD turbulence has also been studied in the equatorial plane, but then both signs of helicity are possible.\cite{Zhu+14,Zhu17} Both signs of magnetic helicity have also been found from multi-spacecraft measurements in close proximity of the equatorial plane.\cite{Narita09}